danfiliphoff/Milestone-3--Book-Review/README.md

     5. Test the genre select by clicking it.
 If it works only books to the selected genre should display.

 ## Deployment
 This project have been deplyed using Heroku.
-Some environmental variables have been set as to protect the inegrity of the database.
+An app was created in Heroku.
+The projects github repository was then conected to Heroku so that all commits to the github master branch automaticaly updates the aplication in heroku.
+To allow heroku to run the application sucessfully an requirements file and a procfile have been included in the project.

+Environmental variables containing the log in information to the database have been set.

 ## Credits
 The example book reviews included in the site have been copied from wikipedia articals.